JinMoon721/IonPairingDynamics/README.md

 Analysis code for Ion association/dissociation rate measurement, TPT analysis Electric field strength ranged from 0 to 22 meV/A.

-## Necessary directories
+## Structure
-./results < place for saving all results ./data/cnnDist ./data/cnnAngl < place for saving conditioend nn info ./data/dumps<name>/ < add binary trajectory dump files, format : type, x, y, z
+./results : all results, including conductivity, rate, ./data/cnnDist ./data/cnnAngl < place for saving conditioend nn info ./data/dumps<name>/ < add binary trajectory dump files, format : type, x, y, z

+## external library
+use namespace of ioTraj and atom structures, used for organic solvent project

 ## note
-conductivity : Required to be run firstly, since it generates all conditioned nearest neighbor list.
+processTraj : Required to be run firstly, since it generates all conditioned nearest neighbor list.

 ###
-conductivity:
+processTraj:

 construct graph-based clusters of ion ( cutoff = CUTOFFin).
 Goal is to generate an order parameter for each ion that will be used as state space definition.